tainstr/misura.doc/glossary.rst

     Analysis App
         A software component extending an Instrument App in order to add advanced functionalities.
 An Analysis App might add an experimental image analysis method or an innovative thermal control feature.

+    Head Morphing
+    Measurement Head Morphing
+    Instrument Initialization
+        The process of configuring the measuring instrument to make a specific kind of measurement.
+This involves many software controllers setup and moving parts.